marinapts/ttds_movie_search/api/README.md

 The routes **/** and **/test** are accessible and return the test messages.
 These will be soon modified, I just wanted to check that it's running.

+## Deployment
+The following commands should be run on the root folder of the repository:
+* Download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
+* Login to your Heroku account: `heroku login`
+* Add Heroku remote repository: `heroku git:remote -a ttds-movie-search`
+* The app must be at the root of a repository pushed to Heroku.
+To deploy, run the following command: `git subtree push --prefix api heroku master`

 ### Notes
 The gui and api parts can communicate for development, but not yet for production.